UNI Americas and FIA-LA present a survey on workplace violence and harassment

 "We must understand that prevention and protection policies that promote workplaces free from violence and harassment create better working conditions, and are equal to other rights in any employment relationship; therefore, it is an urgent and necessary tool that we owe ourselves as women in entertainment" added Alejandra Rincón, General Secretary of FIA-LA.

-This survey is a regional union initiative of Panartes affiliates, the Media, the workers in the media, entertainment and arts sector (UNI MEI), and the Latin American Group of the International Federation of Actors (FIA), with the support of Union to Union, the organization of the Swedish trade union movement for international development cooperation.
+This survey is a regional union initiative of Panartes affiliates, the Media, the workers in the media, entertainment and arts sector (UNI MEI), and the Latin American Group of the International Federation of Actors (FIA), with the support of Union to Union, the organization of the Swedish trade union movement for international development cooperation as well as Scen and Film, the Swedish trade union for performing arts and film.
 The survey is available at the following links:

 In Spanish: https://bit.ly/3BdpEbc